Explore UCD

 On successful completion of the module students will:

-(i) have an understanding of the central ideas in the philosophy of social science;
+(i) have an understanding of the central ideas in the philosophy of science and the philosophy of social science;

-(ii) have a philosophical understanding of some fundamental ideas used in Economics and in Social/Political Theory;
+(ii) have a philosophical understanding of some of the fundamental ideas used in Economics and in Social/Political Theory;

 (iii) be able to develop their own arguments about how to employ these fundamental ideas;